 My daughter has a favorite saying, "That's doing too much!"
 It never fails, I will be watching her do something and offer up a suggestion such as, "You know if you just..."
 First of all I really should know better by now than to even go there.
 You see my daughter is a teenager and of course she knows how to do everything and even if she doesn't she isn't open to suggestions (although that never deters me from offering them).
 She has a fierce determination to do and solve things in her own way and time.
 Leaving me waiting on the sidelines hoping to jump in, help, fix things, but more often than not just left there to offer an encouraging word if things don't work out as planned.

-On rare occasion though the clouds part and something you throw out there into their universe is accepted and even welcomed.
+On rare occasion though the clouds part and something thrown out there into their universe is accepted and even welcomed.
 A couple of days ago I threw out the suggestion to make something with peanut butter.
-She welcomed the idea with open arms, I felt much better also because a few days earlier she had proclaimed my Meyer Lemon Cream Scones with Lemon Curd, Strawberries and Whip Cream were, "Doing too much!"
+She welcomed the idea with open arms, I felt much better also because a few days earlier she had proclaimed my Meyer Lemon Cream Scones with Lemon Curd, Strawberries, and Whip Cream were, "Doing too much!"

 Peanut Butter and Jelly Blondie Bites

 1/2 cup unsalted butter, room temperature

 1/3 cup creamy peanut butter